You are here

 - Follow the steps in our online order form and submit your request

 What happens next?

-- We’ll deliver a PDF of the full contents of the folder(s) you requested within four weeks of payment.*
+- We’ll deliver a PDF of the full contents of the folder(s) you requested within six weeks of payment.*

 - We will ultimately put this digitized material online, linked to its appropriate finding aid, so anyone in the world can access.

 - We’ll use the reproduction statistics from Digitization on Demand to help inform how we prioritize collections for full digitization.